 (b) Log-in credentials, including: (1) Password; (2) PIN; (3) Security questions and answers.

-(c) Financial information, including: (1) Full bank account number; (2) Full credit/debit card number*; and (3) Credit card expiration date or CVV2*. *This does not apply to merchants using the Direct Payment API in accordance with the terms and conditions of the PayPal Website Payments Pro and Virtual Terminal Agreement (“Pro Agreement”).
-You may not use the Direct Payment API in any manner not specified in the Pro Agreement.
+(c) Financial information, including: (1) Full bank account number; (2) Full credit/debit card number*; and (3) Credit card expiration date or CVV2*. *This does not apply to merchants using the Direct Payment API in accordance with the terms and conditions of the PayPal Online Card Payment Services Agreement (“Card Services Agreement”).
+You may not use the Direct Payment API in any manner not specified in the Card Services Agreement.

 10.1.3 PayPal User Information – Deletion Requirements.
 The following PayPal User Information must be deleted within 48 hours of receipt: